 - Concave mirrors are also used in reflecting telescopes.

-- Concave mirrors are used to form optical cavities, which are important in the construction of laser.
+- Concave mirrors are used to form optical cavities, which are important in the construction of lasers.

 - Concave mirrors are used as the mirror landing aid system of modern aircraft carriers.